Tips on Preparing a Competitive Application for the Rangel Graduate Fellowship

 3) Demonstrate a strong academic background.

-Applicants should provide official transcripts for ALL colleges or universities that they have attended.
-Failure to submit all transcripts up front can slow consideration of an application.
+Applicants should provide official transcripts for ALL colleges or universities that they have attended, including study abroad programs.
+Failure to submit all transcripts up front can halt consideration of an application.
 Applicants should request transcripts early and ensure that they are submitted to the Rangel Program before the deadline.
 The panel reviews all academic transcripts, looking for course work that would, overall, normally indicate particular academic ability and rigor or that is relevant to Department of State Foreign Service skill needs.
-There is no specific requirement for an academic major, and the panel is interested in the applicant's overall academic background.
+There is no specific requirement for an academic major, and the panel is interested in the applicant’s overall academic background.
 However, it does look for coursework in the following areas: Mathematics /Quantitative Courses and/or Sciences; English; Economics, Business, and/or Political Science; and foreign language skill or studies.
 Coursework in these areas is not required but can be a useful indicator of success in graduate school and beyond.

 4) Obtain strong letters of recommendation; ensure they arrive on time.